Homepage

 Testing the deployment process

-Try changing it into something more personal like:
+Change it to something more personal, like:

-This is my first platformOS instance!
+<h1>This is my first platformOS instance!</h1>

 Save the file and send the codebase to the instance by running the deploy command in the command line again: